Review articles on this site earn small revenue from purchasing products through affiliate links.

 Size variationsOne size2 sizes

-weight1.13kg1.41kg (M size)
+weight1.13kg1.41kg (medium size)

-Materials usedLightweight and durable materialHighly durable material
+Materials usedLightweight and highly durable materialHighly durable material

-Front pocketStretch fabricNon-stretch fabric
+Front pocketstretch fabricNon-stretch fabric

-Side pocketsMesh fabric with stretchable entranceNon-stretch fabric?
+Side pocketsStretchable mesh fabric at the entranceNon-stretch fabric?

-AttachmentsAlmost no daisy chainsMany daisy chains on top and front
+AttachmentsAlmost no daisy chainingNumerous daisy chains on the top front

 This is amazing

-Shift change from "luxury" to "light"
+Shift from "luxury" to "lightness"

 Adjustable back panel